A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 In the end, this drama was good, but not great.
 The romance was mediocre, the redemption arcs were unearned, and the villain storyline only got weaker as it went on.
 I’ll absolutely give credit where it’s due though—the visuals were incredible, and Tae Joo ended up being one of my favourite characters.
 Unfortunately, that’s also where most of my praise ends.
 This isn’t the kind of drama I’d watch again or actively recommend because, despite all its potential, it never really gives you anything memorable.
 The writers overlooked too many important story elements, and it dragged the entire narrative down with them.

 I honestly think a lot of the hype came from the cast.
 Like I’ve said in previous reviews, if this drama hadn’t been stacked with such popular actors, I don’t think it would’ve received nearly the same level of attention.
-Not because it was terrible, but because there wasn’t anything particularly unique about it.
+Not because it was terrible, but because there wasn’t anything particularly unique about it (other than the 21st century monarchy).
 Which is a shame, because those opening episodes genuinely convinced me this was going to be something special.
 Yi Rang was absolutely thriving in her villain era, Hui Ju was the girl boss we all expected her to be, and Yi An had major “when will my life begin🎶?” energy but in the best possible way.
 Throw in Hui Ju and Tae Joo’s sibling bickering, Tae Joo and his wife being relationship goals, and you had all the ingredients for a genuinely fun romantic comedy.

 So… what happened?

-The writers seemed to lose confidence in the story they originally set up.
+I’ll tell you what happened: the writers seemed to lose confidence in the story they originally set up.
 Instead of following through on the characters and conflicts they’d spent eight episodes building, they suddenly changed direction in the final stretch.
 It’s always disappointing watching a drama soar, thinking it’s about to cross the finish line in first place, only for it to trip over its own feet at the very end.

-Cue the entire audience collectively going, “Ooooo…”
+Cue the entire audience collectively going, “Ooooo…” and the PTSD from Reborn Rich (review here!).

-And that’s ultimately why The Perfect Crown leaves such a strange aftertaste: it had all the ingredients to be great, introduced them beautifully, and then abandoned them when it mattered most.
+That’s ultimately why The Perfect Crown leaves such a strange aftertaste: it had all the ingredients to be great, introduced them beautifully, and then abandoned them when it mattered most.
 I think what the writers failed to realise was that The Perfect Crown didn’t need a completely different story.
 They simply needed to trust the one they had already spent hours convincing us to fall in love with.
 Had they done that, I genuinely think this could’ve been one of the year’s standout romance comedies.
 Instead, it ends up being a drama that’s easy to enjoy in the moment, but just as easy to forget once the credits roll.

 Hooray!
 We’re done!!
 Most people won’t agree with me on this and that’s fine.
 That’s the beautiful thing about us K-drama watchers.
 We can both disagree on a drama but still be friends afterwards… right?
 We’re still cool, right?

-I didn’t realise how many other shows I referenced and that was an accident.
+Anyways, I didn’t realise how many other shows I referenced and that was an accident.
 But if you would like to check out any of the reviews for those dramas, please do.
 It gets real, fast.

 Next review is gonna be on another romance drama that was also… fine.
 Very creative idea but poor execution.
 We’ll get into it next week so get excited!!